bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 Additional versions can involve normalization like Sammons mapping.
 This kind of mapping can preserve the structure in higher dimensional space which highly depends on the utilized pairwise distance measures.
 It converges to PCA if the data is in a linear manifold.

 ## Isomap

-Isomap is MDS where insetead of Euclidean distance we are using Geodesic distance.
+Isomap is MDS where instead of Euclidean distance we are using [**Geodesic**](https://en.wikipedia.org/wiki/Geodesic) distance.
 This method assumes that the data lie on a manifold.
-First we construct a graph of all of the points.
-The distance between point is defined as the minimal critical distance between the points in the graph.
+To preserve the structure of the manifold, we construct a graph of all of the points.
+The distance between two points is defined as the minimal critical distance between the points in the graph.
+Any arbitrary distance between points can be calculated.
+However, most commonly we use Euclidean distance.
 We refer to this distance as Geodesic distance since it takes into account the structure of the graph.
-This method works by projecting the geodestic distance into a lower dimensionl space using the geodesic distance.

 -------------------------
 Input: X, k